Multi-project keyword planning built in

 SignalMelo bills usage through monthly credits for analysis work across Discussions, Discovery, and SEO Radar.
 CrowdReply tiers bundle AI search prompts, listening keywords, alerts, engagement credits, and placement pricing—the models are not one-to-one.
 Line each vendor's pricing page against how you budget listening versus placements.

-Alert volume is not the same as delivered work.
-Real-time multi-channel search brings forward higher-intent moments earlier, and an execution loop pushes them straight to owners with next actions.
-The payoff is faster turnaround and fewer dropped threads during weekly planning.
+Alert volume and visibility do not equal delivered work.
+Real-time multi-channel search surfaces higher-intent moments earlier, and one execution loop routes them directly to owners with next actions, reducing dropped threads in weekly planning.

 Pick SignalMelo when your week is owned by reply-ready threads, evidence-grounded briefings, and search-demand context in one prioritized lane.
 Pick CrowdReply when AI visibility tracking plus engagement credits for placements matches how you measure success.